Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Results at Room Temperature

-Figure~\ref{fig: Kerr}(a) shows the field dependence of $\theta\sub{tot}$ for the ferromagnets Ni (Nilaco, 99.+\% purity) and Fe (Nilaco, 99.99\% purity), as well as non-magnetic Au (surface of gold-plated brass).
-For Fe, we polished the surface, whereas as-bought surfaces are used for Ni and Au.
-For Ni and Fe, steep changes of $\theta\sub{tot}$ in the low-field region due to saturation of the ferromagnetic moment were observed.
-Under high fields above the saturation fields, all curves in Fig.~\ref{fig: Kerr}(a), including that of non-magnetic Au, exhibit linear field dependences with similar slopes of around $-0.2$~mrad/T. Above saturation fields, the field dependence of $\thetaK$ should be very small~\cite{Visnovsky1993.JMagMagMat.127.135}.
-Also, the intrinsic Kerr angle of Au is known to be +0.0093~mrad/T~\cite{Uba2017.PhysRevB.96.235132}, which is only 1/20 of the observed slope.
-We have also found that the size of the slope changes when we intentionally change the position of the sample fixture inside the coil.
+Figure~\ref{fig: Kerr}(a) shows the field dependence of $\theta\sub{tot}$ for the ferromagnets Fe and Ni (Nilaco, 99+\% purity), as well as non-magnetic Au (surface of gold-plated brass), measured with pulses of various heights.
+For Fe, we polished the surface, whereas Ni and Au were used as bought without additional surface treatment.
+Notice that the ``Fe, 800 V'' curve is plotted using exactly the same data as those of Fig.~\ref{fig: pulse}, without additional averaging or smoothing processes.
+For clarity, data for Ni are also shown in Fig.~\ref{fig: Ni_kerr-vs-field} in Appendix \ref{sec: appendix_Ni} with a finer vertical scale.
+For Ni and Fe, steep changes in $\theta\sub{tot}$ in the low-field region due to saturation of the ferromagnetic moment were observed.
+Under high fields above the saturation fields, all curves in Fig.~\ref{fig: Kerr}(a), including that of non-magnetic Au, exhibit linear field dependences with similar slopes of around \SI{-0.2}{\milli\radian\per\tesla}.
+Above saturation fields, the field dependence of $\thetaK$ of a ferromagnet is expected to be very small~\cite{Visnovsky1993.JMagMagMat.127.135}.
+Also, the intrinsic Kerr angle of Au is known to be \SI[retain-explicit-plus]{+0.0093}{\milli\radian\per\tesla}~\cite{Uba2017.PhysRevB.96.235132}, which is only 1/20 of the observed slope.
+We have also found that the magnitude of the slope changes when we intentionally change the position of the sample fixture inside the coil.
 Thus, the linear field dependence commonly observed in the total rotation is a background contribution $\theta\subm{bk}$ and is attributable to the Faraday effect from the optical parts (lens, 1/4 waveplate, and fiber).
-Notice that the similar values of the slopes were obtained as long as samples were positioned exactly at the field center, as shown in Fig.~\ref{fig: Kerr}.
+Notice that similar values of the slopes were obtained as long as samples were positioned exactly at the field center, as shown in Fig.~\ref{fig: Kerr}.
 This fact indicates the high reproducibility of the setup.